stephentino/estimate_akm/README.md

 The contribution of worker heterogenity is captured by $Var(\alpha_i)$, the contribution of firm heterogeneity is captured by $Var(\psi_j)$, and the contribution of worker sorting is captured by $2 Cov(\alpha_i, \psi_j)$.
 If high wage workers tend to work at high-paying firms, then $Cov(\alpha_i,\psi_j)$ will be high.

+An assumption of the AKM-style model is that the worker and firm effects are additively separable.
+Other methods, such as the BLM method [(Bonhomme, Lamadon, and Manresa, 2019)](https://doi.org/10.3982/ECTA15722) should be used if there are reasons to believe that the assumption of additive separability does not hold.

 ### Identification